What is my purpose?

 Whom should I marry?

 Should I work outside the home?

-Should I homeschool, or choose a private or public school for my kids?
+Should I homeschool, or choose a private or public school for my children?

-All of this narrows down to a burdensome, debilitating feeling from a question that can be difficult to know a specific answer to…
+All of this narrows down to a burdensome, debilitating feeling from a question that can be difficult to know an answer …

 What is God’s will for my life?